MooersLab/MooersLab/README.md

 My primary use of **Whisper** is for transcribing audio files.
 I run Python scripts to correct the initial transcript.
 These corrections include expanding contractions.
-This code also supports inserting simple commands like `new paragraph` during dictation because **whisper** does not know how to break up a transcript into paragraphs.
+This code also supports inserting simple commands like `new paragraph` during dictation because **whisper** does not know how to divide a transcript into paragraphs.

 A very new use of **Whisper** for me is inside Emacs.
 I had been aware of its availability for four months.